STRATEGIC

 Newsletters & Annual Reports

-These mundane publications cannot be underestimated as useful ways to stay in touch with your audience.
-Just a light touch to remind people of an important win, provide an educational tip, introduce a new team member — all will help you maintain a sense of connection.
-Annual Reports are a chance to tell a story — think of it as a vignette — of what you’ve accomplished, who you’ve collaborated with, what mattered.
+Never underestimate newsletters and annual reports!
+They may seem pedestrian, but they are very useful ways to maintain contact with your audiences.
+While no one wants to be flooded with information, many of us welcome a light reminder people of an event, an educational tip, or introduction to a new team member.
+Annual Reports are a chance to tell a story — think of it as a short story — of what you’ve accomplished, who you’ve collaborated with, what mattered.

 Interviews